B.A.R.C. is an assessment tool designed to fairly evaluate a dog’s behaviors through a series of interactions.

 Countless shelter dogs are killed each year because of faulty temperament tests.
-These tests often falsely label dogs as aggressive or dangerous and destroy them because of their outcome.
+These tests often falsely label dogs as aggressive or dangerous and destroy them because of the outcome of these “tests.”
 These tests employ poking and prodding dogs with plastic hands, stressing dogs to failure and placing dogs into situations that cause them to fail.
-Furthermore, these tests rely on the opinion of a person instead of the outcome of the test.

 B.A.R.C. contains tools to guide the evaluator to a clear interaction with the dog and gives him or her a better understanding of the dog’s core issues.
-Unlike traditional temperament tests, B.A.R.C. does not pass or fail a dog depending on their issue(s), instead it offers a series of options to re-evaluate and re-test a dog that may have issues.
+Unlike traditional temperament tests, B.A.R.C. does not pass or fail a dog depending on their issue(s).
 The scenarios contained in B.A.R.C. are real life and fair to the dog.

 Please listen to Robert Cabral’s interview about his thoughts on shelter behavior and the current temperament tests and how they compare to BARC.